 A hearty and comforting meal, this Easy Chilli Con Carne is deliciously smoky and packed with lean protein, beans and veggies for a meal the whole family will love.
-A simple one pot meal that is great for batch cooking, as there are so many uses for the leftovers.
+A simple one pot meal that is great for batch cooking, and there are so many uses for the leftovers.

 Jump to:

-Two: Add the rest of the ingredients (except the coriander/cilantro) to the pan and stir well.
+- Step 2: Add the rest of the ingredients (except the coriander/cilantro) to the pan and stir well.

-Three: Simmer for 15-20 minutes, until the sauce has thickened.
+- Step 3: Simmer for 15-20 minutes, until the sauce has thickened.
 Stir in the chopped coriander (cilantro) before serving.

-Chilli Seasoning
+Chilli Con Carne Seasoning

 To get the spicy and smoky flavour of this chilli we added smoked paprika, ground coriander, mild chilli powder, cumin and cocoa powder.
 Yes - cocoa powder!
 Adding chocolate to your chilli will give it a depth of flavour as well as a nice colour.
 It will also help to balance out any acidity from the chopped tomatoes.
 Trust us on this!